-Halli began her career as a middle school English teacher through Teach for America.
-While teaching, Halli spent her days exploring metaphors with eighth graders, and her nights earning a master’s degree in secondary education from Loyola Marymount University.
+Halli began her career as a middle school English teacher.
+While teaching, Halli spent her days exploring metaphors with eighth graders and her nights earning a master’s degree in secondary education from Loyola Marymount University.

 As a student at The George Washington University Law School, Halli interned with the legal departments of the D.C.
 Public Schools and the New York City Department of Education.
-Since graduating from law school in 2011, Halli has advocated for laws and policies that create excellent schools for all students – first as a Senior Policy Analyst with StudentsFirst and then as a Program Analyst with the Eli & Edyth Broad Foundation.
+Since graduating from law school in 2011, Halli has advocated for both federal and state policies that create excellent schools for all students.

-Today, as AFC’s National Policy Director, Halli supports our state teams in creating laws and policies to help families access quality schools.
-In her free time, Halli writes books, meditates, and teaches yoga.
+Today, as AFC’s Senior Director of State and Federal Policy, Halli supports our state teams in creating laws and policies to help families access quality schools.
+In her free time, Halli likes to write, teach yoga, and play with her daughter.